(Photo Credit: Getty Images)

 The problematic economic and social situation in Venezuela is well known to us by now as the topic makes at least a weekly appearance in international media outlets.

-Beyond the macroeconomic statistics and the high-level policy talk, these numbers and figures really affect the daily life of not only Venezuelan citizens but also, of some Latin American neighbors: we live in an era where no country can afford to be isolated from the rest of the world, and where what happens in Venezuela, does not necessarily stay in Venezuela.
+Beyond the macroeconomic statistics and the high-level policy talk, these numbers and figures really affect the daily life of not only Venezuelan citizens, but also of some Latin American neighbors: we live in an era where no country can afford to be isolated from the rest of the world, and where what happens in Venezuela does not necessarily stay in Venezuela.

 The countless anecdotes of Venezuelans who migrated to Colombia in an attempt to escape scarcity and the excruciatingly painful habit of making queues are dramatic.
-Queues apply to basically everything: to get basic medicines, food and beverages, to make a deposit in a bank account, etc. One particular story about a man named Wilmer Rojas really struck me: a local Miami news broadcaster manufactures purses with Bolivares bills.
+Queues apply to basically everything: to get basic medicine, food, and beverages, to make a deposit in a bank account, etc. One particular story about a man named Wilmer Rojas really struck me: a local Miami news broadcaster manufactures purses with Bolivares bills.
 The story was such a shock to me that I tried to dig a little deeper.
-Indeed, as reported by The Epoch Times on February 14, Rojas mentioned that “you can use magazine paper or newspaper pulp, but currency notes are better because they are not worth anything, they are all the same size and you don’t have to waste time cutting them.”
+Indeed, as reported by The Epoch Times on February 14, Rojas mentioned that “you can use magazine paper or newspaper pulp, but currency notes are better because they are not worth anything, they are all the same size, and you don’t have to waste time cutting them.”
 Apparently, Rojas is able to support his family of three children by manufacturing purses out of bills and selling them to foreigners.

 Moreover, the testimony of Ana, a Maracaibo Venezuelan immigrant currently living in Bogota is surely telling.
 Ana, a professional woman who studied statistical sciences with a focus on healthcare at a renowned public university in Venezuela, talked to us about this phenomenon.
 She told us the “restrictions we have to go grocery shopping are (sigh), they are just unimaginable.
 For instance, we have to queue up for hours to buy regulated goods.
 That was my case: I used to go to a supermarket that was close to my home; I would get there at 2pm and sometimes leave by 1am the next day without everything on my list, simply because my salary was not enough to buy what I needed.
-A typical basket of goods is worth 63M Bolivares and a Venezuelan usually makes just 2.5M a month. … It is indeed a terrible crisis; most of us have lost many pounds out of stress but also because we cannot even eat well.
+A typical basket of goods is worth 63M Bolivares and a Venezuelan usually makes just 2.5M a month. … It is indeed a terrible crisis; most of us have lost many pounds out of stress, but also because we cannot even eat well.
 There are families that can only eat once a day, and in the worst-case scenario, they don’t have access to a meal in the entire day.”

 The situation appears to be far worse when assessing access to medicine and health services.
 Ana was quick to comment that it was extremely difficult to get access to antibiotics, medicines for diabetics or other rather essential drugs.
-“I (added Ana) worked at the statistical department of a hospital and I kept the books that accounted for pediatric and adult emergencies and I remember that only in one month more than 500 children from 0 to 5 years old died for malnutrition and lack of medicine.
+“I worked at the statistical department of a hospital and I kept the books that accounted for pediatric and adult emergencies and I remember that only in one month more than 500 children from 0 to 5 years old died from malnutrition and lack of medicine.
 That is something that the government hides, but I know how it works as I worked directly with the statistics.
 I actually had to give up my job because at some point it was not even profitable for me to go to work.”

 The transaction costs for firms and the uncertainty with regards to the government’s economic policy make it difficult for businesses to prosper and operate properly.
 For instance, the number of currency exchange systems that the government has implemented in the past several years is rather preposterous.
 CADIVI, CENCOEX, SIMADI and now the DICOM are all institutions and systems created by the government to coordinate the exchange rate policy in Venezuela.
-Girish Gupta, Venezuela-based journalist and physics graduate, also points out that basically “nothing works […] not even the most basic transaction in a bank.”
+Girish Gupta, Venezuela-based journalist and physics graduate, also points out that basically “nothing works, not even the most basic transaction in a bank.”
 Gupta actually came up with a truly groundbreaking idea in January 2015, Venezuela Econ, an app with 15,000 users across different platforms that maps and graphs more exchange rates and other 30 social and economic indicators due to the difficulties faced by investors in trying to find reliable data.

 And while the situation is not reassuring in Venezuela, the same could be said about other nations that are being affected by the turmoil in the country.
 According to Ana, her family is now spread among three different countries in South America: “my family had to emigrate as well, my mom is in Colombia, my older son and my brother are in Peru, I have cousins who have moved to different posts, to Ecuador, Peru, Colombia…all because of the serious crisis that we are currently facing in Venezuela.”